andytluminosity/WebSort-Downloads/README.md

 	- Click the Load unpacked button and select the `url_sender_extension` folder
 	- Ensure that the extension is turned on
  - [ ] Start the program
-	- Simple open the start.exe application within the `python_frontend` folder (it simply is a shortcut to running main.py)
+	- Simple open the start.exe application within the `python_server` folder (it simply is a shortcut to running main.py)
  	- It is recommended to have this application pinned to your taskbar
  	- Your antivirus will likely flag this application as dangerous so creating an exception is necessary.
 See **File Safety** if you are concerned about the well-being of your files
  - [ ] Select the operating folder path